Imogen Stubbs: Career

-In the 1980s Stubbs achieved success on stage with the Royal Shakespeare Company, notably as Desdemona in Othello, which was directed by Trevor Nunn.
+In the 1980s Stubbs achieved success on stage with the Royal Shakespeare Company, including playing Desdemona in Othello, directed by Trevor Nunn.
 Other stage work includes Saint Joan at the Strand Theatre and Heartbreak House at the Haymarket, and in 1997 she played in a London production of A Streetcar Named Desire.

-In 1988, Stubbs was a notable Ursula Brangwen in a BBC serialization of The Rainbow, and in 1993 and 1994 had the title role in Anna Lee.
+In 1988, Stubbs played Ursula Brangwen in a BBC serialization of The Rainbow, and in 1993 and 1994 had the title role in Anna Lee.
 She played Lucy Steele in Sense and Sensibility (1995).

 In July 2004, Stubbs's play We Happy Few, directed by Trevor Nunn and starring Juliet Stevenson and Marcia Warren, opened at the Gielgud Theatre, London, after a try-out in Malvern.
 In September 2008 Reader's Digest announced that she had joined the magazine as a contributing editor and writer of adventure stories.

 Personal life

 In 1994, Stubbs married Trevor Nunn.
 The couple have two children: a son and a daughter, Ellie Nunn, who is also an actress.
 In April 2011, Stubbs announced that she and her husband were separating.
+Her partner is Jonathan Guy Lewis.